followmyutopia/devextreme-documentation/concepts/05 Widgets/TreeList/05 Data Binding/035 Custom Sources/10 Load Data.md

         ]
     }

-Note that if the server has received the **group** setting, an object structure differs and looks like this:
+Note that if the server has received the **group** setting, the returned object should look like this:

     <!--JavaScript-->
     {